 – cleans paint brushes, oil and grease, some stains.
 (Citrus solvent may cause skin, lung or eye irritations for people with multiple chemical sensitivities.

 Is Borax Safe?
 Borax is considered a mild skin irritant similar to baking soda.
 The MSDS lists borax as a health hazard of 1, similar to salt and baking soda.
-A health concern with borax is with its potential to disrupt the reproductive system.
+A health concern with borax is its potential to disrupt the reproductive system.
 Studies have not been done in humans regarding this; however, potential reproductive issues in mice are suspected from high levels of ingested borax.
-Use of borax for home cleaning formulas, where no borax is ingested, has not been shown to pose health hazards.
-Borax is a natural substance which is non-carcinogenic, does not accumulate in the body, or absorb through the skin.
+The use of borax for home cleaning formulas, where no borax is ingested, has not been shown to pose health hazards.
+Borax is a natural substance that is non-carcinogenic, does not accumulate in the body, or absorbs through the skin.
 It is not harmful to the environment.

 Combinations of the above basic products can provide less harmful substitutions for many commercial home products.
 In most cases, they’re also less expensive.
 Here are some formulas for safe, alternative home care products:

-Make sure to keep all home-made formulas well-labelled, and out of the reach of children.
+Make sure to keep all homemade formulas well-labeled, and out of the reach of children.

-All-Purpose Cleaner: Mix 1/2 cup vinegar and 1/4 cup baking soda (or 2 teaspoons borax) into 1/2 gallon (2 litres) water.
+All-Purpose Cleaner: Mix 1/2 cup vinegar and 1/4 cup baking soda (or 2 teaspoons borax) into 1/2 gallon (2 liters) of water.
 Store and keep.
 Use for removal of water deposit stains on shower stall panels, bathroom chrome fixtures, windows, bathroom mirrors, etc. Or use a citrus-based natural all-purpose cleaner.

-Another alternative are microfibre cloths which lift off dirt, grease and dust without the need for cleaning chemicals, because they are formulated to penetrate and trap dirt.
+Another alternative is microfibre cloths which lift off dirt, grease, and dust without the need for cleaning chemicals because they are formulated to penetrate and trap dirt.
 There are a number of different brands.
 A good quality cloth can last for several years.

 • Baking soda or vinegar with lemon juice in small dishes absorbs odours around the house.